San Saba in San Saba County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Immigration.
 A significant historical year for this entry is 1853.

 Location.
 31° 11.787′ N, 98° 42.723′ W. Marker is in San Saba, Texas, in San Saba County.
-Marker is on East Wallace Street (U.S. 190) 0.1 miles east of Mill Street.
+It is on East Wallace Street (U.S. 190) 0.1 miles east of Mill Street.
 The marker is located in the San Saba River Nature Park.
 Touch for map.
 Marker is at or near this postal address: 1007 E Wallace St, San Saba TX 76877, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Edmund E. Risien (here, next to this marker); First Waterworks (within shouting distance of this marker); Waterworks Features (within shouting distance of this marker); Mill Creek (within shouting distance of this marker); Land Use Patterns (about 400 feet away, measured in a direct line); San Saba (about 600 feet away); Mill Pond House (about 600 feet away); Alma Ward Hamrick (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Edmund E. Risien (here, next to this marker); First Waterworks (within shouting distance of this marker); Waterworks Features (within shouting distance of this marker); Mill Creek (within shouting distance of this marker); Land Use Patterns (about 400 feet away, measured in a direct line); San Saba (about 600 feet away); Mill Pond House (about 600 feet away); Alma Ward Hamrick (about 600 feet away).
 Touch for a list and map of all markers in San Saba.